-- Be Consistent: In terms of SEO content, search engines check for high-quality content and frequent updates.
-Ideally, at least two blog posts per month are what you should aim for.
+- Be Consistent: In terms of SEO content, search engines check for high-quality shareable content with frequent updates.
+Ideally, one-two blog posts per month are what you should aim for.
 The blog tasks can be divided among staff members that can contribute relevant content.

 - Keywords and Keyword Density: To get to the top of the listings in your area, relevant keywords should appear in your blog posts.
 The density of your keywords should be one to two percent of the total word count.